-Cheap and cheerful Cha-am has long been a popular beach getaway for working-class families and Bangkok students.
-On weekends and public holidays, neon-painted buses (called ‘chor ching cha’), their sound systems pumping, deliver groups of holidaymakers.
-It is a very Thai-style beach party with eating and drinking marathons held around umbrella-shaded beach chairs and tables.
+Cheap and cheerful, Cha-am (ชะอำ) is a popular beach getaway for working-class families and Bangkok students.
+On weekends and public holidays, neon-painted buses (called ‘chìng·chàp tua’), their sound systems pumping, deliver groups of holidaymakers.
+It's a very Thai-style beach party, with eating and drinking marathons held around umbrella-shaded beach chairs and tables.
 Entertainment is provided by the banana boats that zip back and forth, eventually making a final jack-knife turn that throws the passengers into the sea.
-Applause and giggles usually follow from the beachside audience.